Mac Supported File Systems (APFS, HFS+, exFAT, FAT32, etc.)

 Conclusion

-This post mainly introduces Mac supported file systems.
-Mac supports APFS, HFS+, exFAT, FAT32, and offers limited support for NTFS.
+This post mainly introduces Mac-supported file systems.
+Mac supports APFS, HFS+, exFAT, and FAT32, and offers limited support for NTFS.
 Hope the explanation in this post helps you better understand these file system formats and know how to choose the file system for Mac.

 To clean and speed up your Mac computer, you can use BuhoCleaner – a professional Mac cleaner program.